 February 5 - February 8

-Experience the magic of the Pingxi Sky Lantern Festival when thousands of glowing lights float up into the ink black sky above the small hillside village of Shifen in northern Taiwan.
+Experience the magic of the Pingxi Sky Lantern Festival in February when thousands of glowing lights float up into the ink black sky above the small hillside village of Shifen in northern Taiwan.

 According to popular legend, the sky lantern was first invented during the Three Kingdoms period (220AD – 280AD) by the statesman Zhuge Lian to send military signals.
 Growing over time in popularity, by the early nineteenth century the sky lantern arrived in Taiwan where it merged with local lantern celebrations.
 Every year, at the start of the planting season, farmers would write messages on a sky lantern asking for a plentiful harvest and other wishes, and release it into the heavens to the gods and ancestors.
 Reminiscent of the Yi Peng Festival in northern Thailand, the release of the sky lanterns eventually grew into a local event in the Pingxi area of northern Taiwan.

 What is the difference between the Pingxi Sky Lantern Festival and the Taiwan Lantern Festival?

 Both festivals are held in conjunction but are separate and different events.
 The Pingxi Sky Lantern Festival is steeped in ancient tradition and its highlight is the release of thousands of glowing, floating lanterns into the night sky.
 In contrast, the Taiwan Lantern Festival was invented by the Taiwan Tourism Bureau to increase tourism revenue.
 It changes location every year to attract more foreign visitors to different parts of the country.
 Its focus is on huge, hi-tech lanterns that mix pop culture with traditional Taiwanese icons and Chinese zodiac signs, and includes folk arts and performances.

 How to participate in the Pingxi Sky Lantern Festival 2023